almosttomorrow/ShootYourShot/README.md

   - **Professor**: 7 shots.

 - **Multi-Shot Reasoning**: Providing multiple examples (or shots) within a single prompt to guide the model.
-- **Multi-turn Reasoning**: Building context and detail through a sequence of conversational prompts & responses.
+- **Multi-Turn Reasoning**: Building context through a sequence of prompts for a more refined answer.
 - **Chain of Thought Reasoning**: Describing intermediate reasoning steps to break down and solve complex tasks in a single prompt.

 ## Installation